VI. Advanced Practice Nurse Model Components

 Modeling new entrants

-Nurse Practitioners: The American Association of Colleges of Nursing (AACN) reports that 36,000 new NPs completed their academic programs in 2020-2021.4 which reflects rapid growth in the training of NPs.
-The annual number of new NPs completing an NP program has grown substantially over the past decade, and this growth could continue.
-However, a growing shortfall of RNs, a shortfall of nursing program faculty, and constraints on funded clinical training slots could slow the growth in number of new NPs trained annually.
+Nurse Practitioners: The American Association of Colleges of Nursing (AACN) reports that 36,000 new NPs completed their academic programs in 2020-2021 which reflects rapid growth in the training of NPs.4 The annual number of new NPs completing an NP program has grown substantially over the past decade, and this growth could continue.
+However, a growing shortfall of RNs, a shortfall of nursing program faculty, and constraints on funded clinical training slots could slow the growth in the number of new NPs trained annually.

 Certified Nurse Midwives: The American Midwifery Certification Board (AMCB) reports the number of certifications received each year for certified nurse midwives as well as certified midwives.
-In 2021, they reported 683 nurse midwife certifications and certified midwife certifications.5 Estimates of the percentage of new CNMs who are female and the age at completing their CNM program comes from analysis of the NSSRN.
+In 2022, they reported 806 nurse midwife certifications and certified midwife certifications.5 Estimates of the percentage of new CNMs who are female and the age at completing their CNM program come from analysis of the NSSRN.
 These estimates use data for CNMs who graduated since 2010 for the sex distribution and since 2000 for the age distribution.

-Certified Nurse Anesthetists: The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) certified 2,628 new nurse anesthetists in 2022.6 Estimates of the percentage of new CRNAs who are female and the age at completing their CRNA program comes from analysis of the NSSRN.
+Certified Nurse Anesthetists: The National Board of Certification and Recertification for Nurse Anesthetists (NBCRNA) certified 2,711 new nurse anesthetists in 2022.6 Estimates of the percentage of new CRNAs who are female and the age at completing their CRNA program come from analysis of the NSSRN.
 These estimates use data for CRNAs who graduated since 2010 for the sex distribution and since 2000 for the age distribution.

 Modeling workforce attrition

 Advanced practice nurses can leave the workforce of their current occupation permanently by changing careers.
-Each year, nurses under age 50 have a low probability of being removed from the workforce based on observed career change using Current Population Survey (CPS) Annual Social and Economic Supplement survey data.
+Each year, nurses under age 50 have a low probability of leaving the workforce based on observed career change using the 2022 NSSRN.
 Note that this does not include nurse practitioners changing their specialty.
 While these workers may join other health care occupations, we assume that they are captured in the new graduate data for that occupation.

 • Approximately when do you plan to retire from nursing?